 As an Amazon Associate, I earn from qualifying purchases.

-This Pesto Orzo is a simple and easy dinner that you can throw together in 15 minutes or less.
-You’ll want to make this delicious homemade comfort food part of your permanent meal plan.
+This quick pesto orzo is a simple and easy dinner that you can throw together in 15 minutes or less.
+My recipe can be served hot or cold, and even better, it’s easy to personalize to your family’s tastes.

 orzo salad in a blue bowl.